About

 Let do this differently.
 Here goes…

-Look, I'm anyway sending out short-ish, interesting and useful emails with a hefty dose of humour.
+Look, I'm anyway sending out short-ish, interesting and useful emails each week with a hefty dose of humour.
 I may as well send them to you too.
 Just sign up here if you're interested.

 You know that kid sitting in the front of the class, taking notes in the short-hand they developed themselves, ready with answers to all the questions the teacher hasn’t even asked yet?
 Yup, that’s me.
 Super ambitious, high achiever – my school reports had all the synonyms there.